Balloon: Drops and releases

 A decorative use for balloons is in balloon drops.
 In a balloon drop, a plastic bag or net filled with air-inflated balloons is suspended from a fixed height.
 Once released, the balloons fall onto their target area below.
 Balloon drops are commonly performed at New Year's Eve celebrations and at political rallies and conventions, but may also be performed at celebrations, including graduations and weddings.
+Large ballon drops are a frequent feature at United States presidential nominating conventions.